wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#string">String</a>]</td>
 <td>

-List of API Ids where the 'searchtext' needs to be searched.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
-Please note that it is not possible to define apiIds only without a search text in the search filter.
+The list of API Ids that need to be searched with the given search text.
+Note that it is not possible to define API IDs without a search text in the search filter.

 </td>
 </tr>